whlapinel/ITIS-5166-Quiz-8/readme.md

 - [x] Show the created collections in the database
 - [x] Insert a new document into the collection
 - [x] List all documents in a specific collection
-- [] Deliverables:
+- [x] Deliverables:

-- - [] One screenshot that shows you performed the mentioned tasks.
+- - [x] One screenshot that shows you performed the mentioned tasks.
+- - - (note to self: see screenshots folder, file date 2/22)

 ##### Part 2: Fetching data from MongoDB in Nodejs: